-Last year we participated in our first Crochet Cancer Challenge with our Samantha’s Hope beanie pattern.
+In 2019 Sunflower Cottage Crochet participated in our first Crochet Cancer Challenge with our Samantha’s Hope unisex beanie pattern.
 We went for royal blue in support of colon cancer.
-2019 was a very poignant year to be initiated as one of the designers of this fabulous event.
-At…
+Samatha’s Hope Beanie is made to be a hug for your head.
+It’s warm, comfortable and …

 We teamed up with some designer friends to bring you the Sun at Home event where each designer offered you a FREE PDF Pattern for one day during May 2020.